NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Charge changed from 9 frames to 6 frames
     - Done with 6 does 6A
     - 0C
-        - 13 damage from 8
+        - Damage increased from 8 to 13
-        - 2 chip damage from 1
         - Staggers
         - Medium power from weak
     - 1C
-        - 21 damage from 12
+        - Damage increased from 12 to 21
-        - 3 chip damage from 1
+        - Chip damage increased from 1 to 2
         - Strong power from medium
         - Pushes on block
         - Hard knockdown